 Neilson Lands First NHL Job

-Neilson led to the Maple Leafs to the Stanley Cup Semifinals in his first season as coach.
+Neilson led the Maple Leafs to the Stanley Cup Semifinals in his first season as coach.
 He got them back to the playoffs in 1979 but was fired after losing to the Montreal Canadiens in the second round.
-He went on to coach exactly 1,000 games in the NHL with the Buffalo Sabres, Vancouver Canucks, Los Angeles Kings, New York Rangers, Florida Panthers, Philadelphia Flyers and Ottawa Senators.
+He coached exactly 1,000 games in the NHL with the Buffalo Sabres, Vancouver Canucks, Los Angeles Kings, New York Rangers, Florida Panthers, Philadelphia Flyers and Ottawa Senators.

 Propp Gets a New Home

 For 11 seasons, Brian Propp was a big part of the Flyers’ offensive attack between 1979 and 1990.
 He was originally selected by the Flyers in the first round (14th overall) of the 1979 NHL Entry Draft and made his debut that fall.